 (somewhat resigned to the discussion)

 I don’t know.
 We may have lost track of our dreams.
 Or maybe we didn’t interpret them correctly.
-We spoke in the language of young lovers, not the language of the soul.
+We were young lovers.
+We didn’t speak in the language of the soul.

 BELLA